istio/istio.io/README.md

     case, the site URL would be archive.istio.io/v0.6/*.
 Set the label of this site to the name of the facet item created above (V0.6 in this case).

+1. Switch to the istio/istio.io repo and make sure everything is up to date.

 1. In the **previous release's** branch (in this case release-0.6), edit the file `data/args.yml`.
 Set the `archive` field to true and the `archive_date` field to the current date.

 1. In the **previous release's** branch (in this case release-0.6), edit the file `config.toml`.
 Set the `disableAliases` field to `false`.

-1. Commit the previous edits to your local git repo and push the **previous release's* branch to GitHub.
+1. Commit the previous edits to your local git repo and push the **previous release's** branch to GitHub.

-1. Go to the archive.istio.io project on [Netlify](https://netlify.com)
+1. Switch to the **archive** branch.

-1. Change the branch that is built from the previous release's branch to the new release branch, in this case release-0.7.
+1. Rebase the archive branch to the current master

-1. Select the option to trigger an immediate rebuild and redeployment.
+1. Commit the previous edits to your local git repo and push the **archive** branch to GitHub.

-1. Once deployment is done, browse archive.istio.io and make sure everything looks good.
+1. Wait ~15 minutes, then browse archive.istio.io and make sure everything looks good.

 ### Creating a patch release